ssl/aapje.php/README.md

 ### Performing CRUD Operations

-Aapje provides simple methods for database operations: `insert`, `select`, `update`, and `delete`.
+aapje.php provides simple methods for database operations: `insert`, `select`, `update`, and `delete`.
 All these methods use prepared statements to prevent SQL injection and ensure security.

 #### Insert Data